shreshth12/FlaskBlog/README.md

 Day - 4) Working on my database.
 Created the database using sqlalchemy and created its user and posts structure.
 Will work on integrating it with the application tomorrow.

+Day - 5) Finished with Database creation and package management tools.
+Now it is time to merge the database branch with the main branch.
+(All errors fixed and web server works good!)